Lokacitron123/nextjs-blog-website/README.md

 ## Project Overview

 This is a blog application built with Next.js 14, utilizing MDX for markdown file support.
 The project is styled using TailwindCSS and leverages several plugins for enhanced markdown reading and highlighting.
-This project serves as an exploration of using MDX as a method for blogging instead of using a CMS like Sanity, aiming to learn the flexibility and simplicity of MDX for content management in smaller a smaller application.
+This project serves as an exploration of using MDX as a method for blogging instead of using a CMS like Sanity, aiming to learn the flexibility and simplicity of MDX for content management in a smaller application.

 ## Features